Car Supermarket's are a relatively recent phenomenon which have revolutionised the way that the British public have bought cars.

-Motor Depot can also offer extended warranties for up to 3 years backed by the RAC and service plans aimed at providing total peace of mind for you once you have driven your car away.
+Motor Depot can also offer extended warranties for up to 3 years and comprehensive service plans aimed at providing total peace of mind for you once you have driven your car away.

 Most don't, but Motor Depot's philosophy extends way beyond selling cars - we have an equal commitment to customer care!

 Our premises house a fully-operational, multi-franchise service and MOT centre which helps maintain a very high degree of customer retention.